 B. However, for some Science and Math courses in Edgenuity™ using the online simulation tool Gizmo for Virtual labs, Internet Explorer is to be used.

-Students are having problems opening the eClassroom.
+Students are having problems opening the Live Virtual Learning Center(LVLC).

 Are students able to work on the Course from their cell phone, tablet or iPad?

-Science and Math students’ labs are not working properly.
+If course content is not working properly.
 Any suggestions?